 This button allows the air intake to select FRESH automatically.
 This is to clean up the front view more quickly.
-If you want to return the setting to RECIRCULATE mode, press the air intake selector button once again.
+It is not possible to return to RECIRCULATE in this mode.

 Press the "A/C" button for dehumidified heating or cooling.
 This setting clears the front view more quickly.